susiegriggo/SpeedPPI/README.md

 # Changes

 Understanding how pipeline works.
+Recording changes as required by the original license.
-Need to have a fasta file of sequences of interest and a text file with their names.
+Pipeline requires a fasta file of sequences of interest and a text file with their names.

-Step 1: Can be done locally
+*Step 1:* Can be done locally
 bash create_ppi_all_vs_all_step1.sh ./data/dev/test.fasta hh-suite/build/bin/hhblits 0.5 ./data/dev/all_vs_all/

-Step 2: Submit to cluster
+*Step 2:* Submit to cluster
 sbatch hhblits_parallel_step2.sh ids.txt  ./data/dev/all_vs_all/  ./data/dev/all_vs_all/fasta/  ./data/uniclust30_2018_08/uniclust30_2018_08 0

-Step 3: Submit to cluster
+*Step 3:* Submit to cluster
 sbatch alphafold_all_vs_all_parallel_step3.sh ids.txt  data/dev/all_vs_all/  data/dev/all_vs_all/fasta/  data/  0

-Step 4: Can be done locally
+*Step 4:* Can be done locally
 python src/build_ppi.py --pred_dir data/dev/all_vs_all/ --pdockq_t 0.5 --outdir  data/dev/all_vs_all/

+files *step*.sh have been generated from the create_ppi_all_vs_all.sh in the original pipeline so that I can run each step separately either locally or on a cluster.

 # SpeedPPI